 WordPress.com now includes advertising in subscriber emails on free-hosted websites, the same free-hosted sites which already have advertising on their site.
 Now your email Followers get to see ads too.
 Again, the only way to remove these ads is by upgrading to one of WordPress.com’s plans, which completely removes all WordPress.com generated advertising.

 My only thought is that democratizing publishing on the web just keeps getting more costly.
-Yes, I know that Automattic/WordPress.com is a for-profit company, and the up-sell is highly visible at every turn here, but this change to advertising for free sites is a step too far, IMO.
+Yes, I know that Automattic/WordPress.com is a for-profit company, and the up-sell is highly visible at every turn and in nearly every screen here, but this change to advertising for free sites is a step too far, IMO.
 Next I expect to see ads in the WordPress.com Reader.
 (Said half-jokingly.)

 What can you as a free-hosted WordPress.com website do?
 There’s no way to block people from Following your site since Following is built-in to the WordPress.com ecosystem.
 Possible options include creating an external newsletter for your subscribers, like MailChimp or other newsletter options, but that involves more work for you as a content creator.